-Description: Pain in the back of the heel, and just above the heel, is usually caused by one of the following conditions:
+Pain in the back of the heel, and just above the heel, is usually related to one of the following conditions:

 Anatomy of the Back of the Heel: The Achilles Tendon travels down from the lower portion of the calf, and attaches to the middle of the back of the heel (the posterior aspect of the heel).
 To prevent the top portion of the heel bone (the superior aspect) from rubbing against the Achilles Tendon, there exists a fluid filled sac called the Retrocalcaneal Bursa.
 This bursa, or protective sac lies between the posterior-superior aspect of the heel and the Achilles Tendon, preventing the heel bone from rubbing against the soft tissue of the tendon.